ForgeRock/forgeops-cli/docs/forgeops_apply_quickstart.md

 ```

-      # Install the "latest" CDQ in the "default" namespace.
+      # Deploy the "latest" CDQ in the "default" namespace.
       forgeops apply quickstart

-      # Install the CDQ in the "default" namespace.
+      # Deploy the CDQ in the "default" namespace.
-      forgeops apply quickstart -t 2020.10.28-AlSugoDiNoci
+      forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci

-      # Install the CDQ in a different namespace.
+      # Deploy the CDQ in a given namespace.
-      forgeops apply quickstart -t 2020.10.28-AlSugoDiNoci -n mynamespace
+      forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace
 ```

 ### Options